A new approach to the genus spectra of abelian $p$-groups: Introduction

 Given a finite group $G$, the set ${\rm sp}(G)$ of $g\ge 0$ such that $G$ acts faithfully on $\Sigma_{g}$ by orientation-preserving homeomorphisms is called the {\it genus spectrum} of $G$.
 In \cite{MM92}, the determination of ${\rm sp}(G)$ was called the {\it Hurwitz Problem} for $G$.

-The genus spectrum has been studied for various classes of groups, such as cyclic $p$-groups \cite{KM91}, $p$-groups of cyclic $p$-deficiency $\leq 2$ \cite{MT98}, $p$-groups of exponent $p$ and $p$-groups of maximal class \cite{Sa09}, split metacyclic groups of order $pq$ with $p,q$ being different prime numbers \cite{We01}.
+The genus spectrum has been studied for various classes of groups, such as cyclic $p$-groups \cite{KM91}, $p$-groups of cyclic $p$-deficiency $\leq 2$ \cite{MT98}, $p$-groups of exponent $p$ and $p$-groups of maximal class \cite{Sa09}, split metacyclic groups of order $pq$ with $p,q$ being different prime numbers \cite{We01,OW11}.
+The study for finite $p$-groups of maximal class in \cite{Sa09} was incomplete; it was recently finished in \cite{Sa23} and opened up a direction towards ``Co-class wise uniformity conjecture''.
 Genus spectra of general abelian $p$-groups were studied in \cite{Ta11,MS19}, but are still largely unknown.